zk-lover/zkFMoE/README.md

 - The current release focuses on reproducibility of the benchmark pipeline, not on packaging a polished training/inference framework.
 - Because this is a CUDA-heavy proving prototype, exact timings depend on GPU model, driver version, and whether other GPU workloads are running.

-## 10. License

-This repository keeps the original `LICENSE` file from the source project.
-Please check it before redistributing derived releases.